-The $12.7 million project proposed by Orijis Energy would have 37,905 solar panels along Rossanley Drive, also known as Highway 238.
+The $12.7 million project proposed by Origis Energy would have 37,905 solar panels along Rossanley Drive, also known as Highway 238.
 The company has energy projects around the world.

 On Wednesday, commissioners granted the project an exception to a state goal that calls for the preservation of agricultural land for farm use.
 Commissioners will consider additional steps to finalize the approval on May 31 and June 14.

 Commissioners did impose a condition that the solar farm be dismantled after 30 years so the land can be returned to agricultural use.
 Origis Energy had hoped for a 45-year life for the project.